MicrosoftDocs/cpp-docs/docs/mfc/reference/canimationpoint-class.md

 ### Return Value

-A reference to encapsulated `CAnimationVariable` representing Y coordinate.
+A reference to the encapsulated `CAnimationVariable` representing the Y coordinate.

 ### Remarks

-You can call this method to get direct access to underlying `CAnimationVariable` representing Y coordinate.
+You can call this method to get direct access to the underlying `CAnimationVariable` representing the Y coordinate.

 ## <a name="m_xvalue"></a> CAnimationPoint::m_xValue

-The encapsulated animation variable that represents X coordinate of animation point.
+The encapsulated animation variable that represents the X coordinate of the animation point.

 ```cpp
 CAnimationVariable m_xValue;